lexican/lexican/README.md

 <li>⚡ Fun fact: ...aside from punching my keyboard, I love playing video games and reading books to get knowledge on different facets of life. </li>

 <br>
-📫 I will love to hear from you.
+📫 I WOULD love to hear from you.
 Whether it's a project, job, opportunity or just a chat.
 Feel free to contact me. adeyemokunlexze@gmail.com